Funding for Graduate Students

 CJS Graduate Student Travel Awards

 To apply, students should complete and submit the summary sheet linked below, and submit the six numbered items listed below, organized in that order.
 As a checklist, please write the corresponding number of each item below (#1 – #6) at the top right corner page of the item.
-An incomplete application may result in non-funding.
+An incomplete application may result in denial of funding.

 Summary Sheet

-1. Letter of acceptance or invitation (If student has not yet received official notice of acceptance, he/she should still submit the other application materials in anticipation of their paper being accepted.)
+1. Letter of acceptance or invitation; (If a student has not yet received official notice of acceptance, he/she should still submit the other application materials in anticipation of their paper being accepted and funding will be contingent upon acceptance.)

 6. Recommendation letter from lead faculty advisor.

-Students who have received a CJS Travel Award within the past two years will be
+Students who have received a CJS Travel Award within the past two years should indicate this in their application and will be given lower priority.

 CJS Fellowships and Scholarships